-directly to children are those with the greatest impact.[13]
-Activities offered environment before the official start of school.[11]
+Offer activities that directly involve the child, such as classroom visits or activities with the teacher and parent before classes start. 🗛 environment before the official start of school.[11]
 It is important to introduce children to their new those that take place elsewhere.
-[15] Activities carried out in the school have a greater impact than school starts. 🔳 🕅
+[15] Activities carried out in the school have a greater impact than